 Virtual 3D Tours: Homes with 3D virtual tours will have the tours linked on their listing detail page.
 Just click on that link and use your keyboard or mouse to navigate the home.

-Pre-Recorded Video Walkthroughs: If a home has a pre-recorded video walkthrough, you can find it on our Facebook pages (Homie, Homie Nevada, or Homie Arizona).
+Pre-Recorded Video Walkthroughs: If a home has a pre-recorded video walkthrough, you can find it on our Facebook pages; just search for Homie on Facebook.
 Just take a look at our video tab and check out the Video Walkthroughs playlist.
 You can also find them on the listing pages of Homie home that have them.

 Live Video Tours: If you’re starting to get serious about a home, you can ask your buyer’s agent to do a live video tour.
 To keep as few people in homes as possible, your agent will tour the home solo, but they’ll keep you on the other end of a video call.